mayurankv/Obsidian-Code-Styler/README.md

   - Moving the cursor next to a collapsed codeblock and typing can cause it to disappear.
 - Reading Mode
   - Codeblocks flash when changed if editing side by side in editing mode.
+  - Scrollbar does not show behind line gutter
   - Selecting codeblocks, copying and then pasting in reading mode includes line numbers and header titles.
   - [Docstring syntax highlighting issue](https://github.com/mugiwara85/CodeblockCustomizer/issues/17).
 - PDF Exporting